shrishs/cassandra/README.md

-# cassandra
+## creating cassandraa statefulsset
---Create a new Project
+--  Create a new Project

 oc new-project cassandra